caiks/WBOT02/README.md

 2.600|34,069|1.956|33,130|939|2.83%
 2.656|34,557|1.977|33,491|1066|3.18%

+Can have low valency and high valency (computed) variables for the same pixel if the variables are shuffle-linked to prevent tautological alignments.

 developed checkpointing to handle recovery

 46 vs 45 - back to 10-valent, lower growth, a little higher multiplier, perhaps compare contour maps to get a qualitative difference